MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-fpi-sample.md

 ### Configure channel components

-> [!WARNING]
+> [!NOTE]
-> Because of limitations of the [new independent packaging and extension model](../dev-itpro/build-pipeline.md), it can't currently be used for this fiscal integration sample.
-You must use the previous version of the Retail SDK on a developer VM in LCS.
+> - The fiscal printer integration sample for Poland is available in the Commerce SDK starting with the Commerce version 10.0.29.
+In the version 10.0.28 or earlier, you must use the previous version of the Retail SDK on a developer VM in LCS.
 For more information, see [Deployment guidelines for the fiscal printer integration sample for Poland (legacy)](emea-pol-fpi-sample-sdk.md).
 >
-> Support for the new independent packaging and extension model for fiscal integration samples is planned for later versions.
+> - Commerce samples that are deployed in your environment are not updated automatically when applying service or quality updates to Commerce components.
+You must make necessary steps to update required samples manually.

 #### Set up the development environment

 To set up a development environment to test and extend the sample, follow these steps.

 1. Clone or download the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions) repository.
 Select a correct release branch version according to your SDK/application version.
-For more information, see [Download Retail SDK samples and reference packages from GitHub and NuGet](../dev-itpro/retail-sdk/sdk-github.md).
+For more information, see [Download Commerce SDK samples and reference packages from GitHub and NuGet](../dev-itpro/retail-sdk/sdk-github.md).
 1. Open the fiscal printer integration solution at **Dynamics365Commerce.Solutions\\FiscalIntegration\\Posnet\\Posnet.sln**, and build it.
 1. Install CRT extensions: